-If you have a full day or more in Christchurch, then we recommend leaving the city to enjoy the gorgeous, unique and diverse wilderness right nearby.
+If you have a full day or more in Christchurch, we recommend leaving the city to enjoy the gorgeous, unique, and diverse wilderness nearby.
 The easiest and most informative way is to hire an expert guide, though self-driving is always an option.

 Akaroa and the Banks Peninsula:

 The Banks Peninsula juts out into the Pacific Ocean southeast of Christchurch.
-Formed by extinct volcanic peaks, there are two harbors and a pock-marked coastline that create plenty of opportunities to enjoy the water, as well as scenic views from high.
-On the Banks Peninsula, you can swim with rare Hector’s dolphins, see fur seals as well as white-slippered and yellow-eyed penguins, and enjoy the natural beauty that nature has created.
+Formed by extinct volcanic peaks, two harbors, and a pock-marked coastline create plenty of opportunities to enjoy the water and scenic views from high.
+On the Banks Peninsula, you can swim with rare Hector’s dolphins, see fur seals and white-slippered and yellow-eyed penguins, and enjoy the natural beauty that nature has created.
 The old French town of Akaroa is the largest and most charming town on the peninsula, located a 90-minute drive from downtown Christchurch.

 Located about a three-hour drive north of Christchurch, Kaikoura is a destination in and of itself.
 We typically recommend you stay here at least two nights, but for those short on time, a day trip from Christchurch is not only possible but could be the highlight of your trip.
 Kaikoura is a quiet, small town with a vibrant fishing and crayfish community.

 Its biggest claim to fame lies just a few hundred meters (or yards) offshore.
 A continental shelf has created a canyon almost two kilometers deep (over one mile) running in a U-shape near Kaikoura.
-This means that massive pods of dolphins and whales, as well as other marine life, migrate in deep ocean currents just offshore.
-From Kaikoura, you can easily swim with wild dolphins or go whale watching.
+This means that massive pods of dolphins, whales, and other marine life migrate in deep ocean currents just offshore.
+You can easily swim with wild dolphins or go whale watching from Kaikoura.